 Source: PMI Pulse 2020

-This part includes manpower requirements with the corresponding roles and responsibilities.
+This part of how to write project planning documentation includes manpower requirements with the corresponding roles and responsibilities.
 Identify the project management software that the team will use, the corresponding equipment, and additional space if needed.
 It is important to include all stakeholders, both internal and external.

 For each deliverable, milestone, or task, identify the required budget and resources.
 Providing a rough estimate would suffice as you will be able to refine the figures later on when you get the feedback of the stakeholders.
 Again, presenting these details—resource, milestone or task, and resource allotment—in a table format will facilitate easier reference.